Ceiling fan: Safety concerns with installation

-A typical ceiling fan weighs between 8 and 50 pounds when fully assembled.
+A typical ceiling fan weighs between 3.6 and 22.7 kg when fully assembled.
 While many junction boxes can support that weight while the fan is hanging still, a fan in operation exerts many additional stresses—notably torsion—on the object from which it is hung; this can cause an improper junction box to fail.
-For this reason, in the United States the National Electric Code (document NFPA 70, Article 314) states that ceiling fans must be supported by an electrical junction box listed for that use.
+For this reason, in the United States the National Electrical Code (document NFPA 70, Article 314) states that ceiling fans must be supported by an electrical junction box listed for that use.
 It is a common mistake for homeowners to replace a light fixture with a ceiling fan without upgrading to a proper junction box.
+Ultimately, the weight of the fan must be carried by a strong structural element of the ceiling, such as a ceiling joist.
+Should an improperly mounted fan fall, especially a 22.7 kg cast iron fan, the result could be catastrophic.